agupt295/AXIVision/README.md

+### Deployment

-You can run the code with the CLI command: [python final_dashboard.py]
+You can run the code with the CLI command: python final_dashboard.py